[ the power to change. ] Power. And change. At our lowest points, what would we give for either? Or both.

 Villa of Hope recently received $21,165 for educational technology capital projects to improve learning and opportunity for students with disabilities from New York State as part of their Smart Schools Bond Act of 2018.
 Our most pressing need at the school is the installation of smart projectors with projector-friendly dry erase boards.
 But, we want to hear from you!

 Details of the project and the full draft of the Smart Schools Investment Plan can be found by clicking here.
-Please send any thoughts, comments, or questions to firstname.lastname@example.org with “Smart Schools Plan” in the subject.
-Villa of Hope will provide an opportunity for parents and other community members to learn more about the plan and share their feedback during the Villa of Hope open house on November 5, 2018.
+Please send any thoughts, comments, or questions to email@example.com with “Smart Schools Plan” in the subject.
+Villa of Hope provided an opportunity for parents and other community members to learn about the plan and share their feedback during the Villa of Hope open house on November 5, 2018.

 We appreciate your support of educational technology initiatives at Villa of Hope.

 Take your first step to getting services with these numbers ...

 The Villa has been awarded $2.14 million to build a new medically supervised withdrawal and stabilization treatment facility.
 Offering services from age 16 through adult, this will be the first community agency in Monroe County offering inpatient detox for adolescents.
 The Villa will also offer transition into specialized post-detox programs.

 Here are some links to recent media coverage: